H. B. Halicki: Marriage, Gone in 60 Seconds 2 and death

 Halicki met Denice Shakarian, an Armenian American, in 1983.
 They dated for six years, before marrying on May 11, 1989.
-After returning from their honeymoon, he began filming his 1989 sequel, Gone in 60 Seconds 2, in which both of them would star - Halicki as car thief Colt and Denice as computer guru/thief Alaska Wells.
+After returning from their honeymoon, he began filming his 1989 sequel, Gone in 60 Seconds 2, in which both of them would star – Halicki as car thief Colt and Shakarian as computer guru / thief Alaska Wells.
 After Halicki's death, Shakarian began dating her third cousin, Robert Kardashian, best known for representing O. J. Simpson.

 Halicki bought over 400 automobiles to destroy in the film, which was to feature improved car chases and storyline.

 On August 20, 1989, while filming in Dunkirk and Buffalo, New York, Halicki was preparing for the most dramatic stunt sequence in the film, during which a 160 ft water tower was supposed to topple to the ground.
 When a cable attached to the tower snapped unexpectedly, it sheared off a telephone pole, which fell on Halicki, killing him instantly.
 The accident occurred in an area behind the former J.H.
 Williams Tool factory at 400 Vulcan Street in Buffalo.

-2000 Gone in 60 Seconds remake

-In 1995, Denice Shakarian Halicki began work with Jerry Bruckheimer and Touchstone Pictures to produce a 2000 remake of the original 1974 film.
-The remake included the Fastback Mustang "Eleanor".

-In its opening weekend, the remake grossed $25,336,048 from 3,006 US theaters, leading all films that weekend.
-By the end of the film's theatrical run, it had grossed $101,648,571 domestically and $135,553,728 internationally, comprising a total gross revenue for the film of $237,202,299 worldwide.

-"Eleanor" legal controversies

-The popularity of the 2000 remake has resulted in numerous tributes of the Eleanor Mustang.
-However, in 2004, Denice Halicki sued Carroll Shelby and Unique Motorcars, Inc. for "trademark and copyright infringement," citing Shelby's attempt to trademark the Eleanor name and produce replicas through the Unique Motorcars establishment.

-More recently, Denice Halicki's company Eleanor Licensing LLC, negotiated a settlement against YouTube content creator Chris Steinbacher, who - under his monetized B is for Build YouTube channel - had named a 1967 Mustang Eleanor as part of a video series.
-The videos were removed and the car was relinquished as part of the settlement.

-These lawsuits have sparked controversy among many in the car community, given that the Ninth Circuit Court decision purportedly gives "Halicki...the rights to any Mustang named Eleanor or purportedly tied to the Gone in 60 Seconds franchise."
-It has not been established by the existing cases whether this also applies to privately created, non-commercial replicas.